-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
-For example, you need immediate care during the weekend.
-Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-If possible, please call Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Select supplemental comprehensive dental services (see "Dental services (supplemental)" in the Medical Benefit Chart, Chapter 4, Section 2.1) - Supplemental Health and Wellbeing benefits (see "Health and Wellbeing" in the Medical Benefit Chart, Chapter 4, Section 2.1)
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider - Flu shots (or vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers - Urgently needed plan-covered services, which are services requiring immediate medical attention that are not emergencies, provided you are temporarily outside the service area of the plan, or it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Examples of urgently needed services are unforeseen medical illnesses and injuries or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+If possible, please call Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Select supplemental comprehensive dental services (see "Dental services (supplemental)" in the Medical Benefit Chart, Chapter 4, Section 2.1) - Supplemental Health and Wellbeing benefits (see "Health and Wellbeing" in the Medical Benefit Chart, Chapter 4, Section 2.1) Section 2.3